-Working Title of PhD: A common hope: a criminological and theological exploration of the role of hope in the desistance journey viewed through a theological lens
+Working Title of PhD: A criminological exploration of the role of hope in the desistance journey viewed through a theological lens

 Funding Source (if any): College of Social Science Scholarship

 Full or part-time: Full-time